aboutcode-org/univers/README.rst

 - pypi: handled by Python's packaging library and the standard ``packaging.version`` module.

-- Rubygems which use a semver-like but not-quite-semver scheme and a slightly different range notation from node-semver: for instance it uses "~>" as a pessimistic operator and supports exclusion with != and does not support OR between constraints (that it call requirements).
+- Rubygems which use a semver-like but not-quite-semver scheme and there can be commonly more than three version segments.
+  Gems also use a slightly different range notation from node-semver with different operators and slightly different semantics: for instance it uses "~>" as a pessimistic operator and supports exclusion with != and does not support "OR" between constraints (that it call requirements).

 - debian: handled by the  `debian-inspector <https://github.com/nexB/univers/blob/main/src/univers/debian.py.ABOUT>`_ library.